This rather long, illogical Communist spy yarn, distributed by MGM, fits

 Newman

-arrives with skepticism in Stockholm to receive his Nobel Prize in
+arrives in Stockholm with skepticism about receiving his Nobel Prize in

 Literature.
 His lack of Nobel enthusiasm and less-than-classy

-behavior do have their effect.
+behavior does have their effect.
 Newman tells the press he has not

 written a book in years and wonders why he was nominated in the first